Tiesa: Independent Lithuania

 After the first free parliamentary elections in February 1990, Lithuania declared independence from the Soviet Union.
 Lietuvos aidas became the official newspaper of the Supreme Council – Reconstituent Seimas.
 The Communist Party of Lithuania reorganized itself into the Democratic Labour Party of Lithuania (LDDP).
 Tiesa followed suit and became the newspaper of the LDDP.
-However, in 1992, Tiesa became a privately owned publication.
+In 1992, Tiesa became a privately owned publication.
 On July 1, 1994, it was discontinued and replaced by daily Diena (English: day).
 The last issue of Diena was published in 1996.

 Content

 Tiesa was dedicated to communist ideology.
 It advocated socialist revolution and criticized other political parties.
-It reported on the activities of the Communist Party of Lithuania and its organizations, published their programs and resolutions, statements and manifestos.
-Tiesa also reported on the biggest world and Lithuanian news, provided their analysis according to the communist point of view.
-The newspaper also published stories on the life of workers, peasants, soldiers.
+It reported on the activities of the Communist Party of Lithuania and its organizations, and published their programs, resolutions, statements and manifestos.
+Tiesa also reported on world and Lithuanian news, analysing stories through a communist point of view.
+The newspaper also published stories on the life of workers, peasants and soldiers.
 Occasionally it also published fiction, mostly poems.